RobMeades/ioc-client/README.md

 Reboot without Ethernet/wifi connectivity from the Raspberry Pi and check that the tunnel opens over the cellular connection.
 If you have any issues, use `sudo systemctl status cellular` and `journalctl -b` to find out what's up.

-FROM NOW ON YOUR CELLULAR MODEM WILL CONNECT AT BOOT AND YOU MUST RUN `sudo systemctl stop cellular` TO STOP IT.
+**FROM NOW ON YOUR CELLULAR MODEM WILL CONNECT AT BOOT AND YOU MUST RUN `sudo systemctl stop cellular` TO STOP IT**.
 If you want to be sure you don't waste money, disable this until you really need it with:

 `sudo systemctl disable cellular`